pydicom/pynetdicom/docs/user/ae.rst

 Association
 ...........
-To request an association with a peer AE see the :ref:`Association <association>` page.
+For information on how request an association with a peer AE when acting as an SCU please see the :ref:`Association <association>` page.

+.. _ae_create_scp:

 Creating an SCP
 ~~~~~~~~~~~~~~~